pythonarcade/arcade/doc/programming_guide/sound.rst

 .. [#inconsistencyspeed]
    Arcade's equivalent keyword for :ref:`sound-basics-playing` is ``speed``

-These are only a few of the :py:class:`~pyglet.media.player.Player`'s many features.
-To learn more, consult its documentation and the `Controlling playback <pyglet_controlling_playback_>`_ section of pyglet's media guide.

 .. _sound-advanced-playback-change-aspects-new:

 Configure New Playbacks via Keyword Arguments
 """""""""""""""""""""""""""""""""""""""""""""
-Arcade's functions for :ref:`sound-basics-playing` also accept `keyword arguments <keyword argument>`_ for configuring playback.
-The names of these keywords are similar or identical to the properties mentioned above.
-See the following to learn more:
+Arcade's helper functions for playing sound also accept keyword arguments for configuring playback.
+As mentioned above, the names of these keywords are similar or identical to those of properties on :py:class:`~pyglet.media.player.Player`.
+See the following to learn

-* :ref:`sound_speed_demo`
+more:

 * :py:func:`arcade.play_sound`
 * :py:meth:`Sound.play() <arcade.Sound.play>`
+* :ref:`sound_speed_demo`

 .. _sound-compat: